lumeland/blog/posts/lume-2.md

 [See the GitHub issue for more info](https://github.com/lumeland/lume/issues/251).

 This change also affects to `search.page()` (the singular version of `search.pages()`).
-The `data` filter, register by this plugin was also removed because it's now useless.
+The `data` filter, registered by this plugin in Lume v1 was also removed because it's now useless.

 ### Removed `search.tags()`

 The function `search.tags()` was just a shortcut of `search.values("tags")`.
-It was removed in Lume 2 because it's useless.
+It was removed in Lume 2 for simplicity.

 ## Removed sub-extensions from layouts

-Some extensions like `.js`, `.ts` or `.jsx` can be used to generate pages or browser interactions.
+Some extensions like `.js`, `.ts` or `.jsx` can be used to generate pages or javascript files to be executed by the browser.
 To make a distinction between these two purposes, Lume 1 use the `.tmpl` sub-extension.
 For example, you can create the homepage of your website with the file `index.tmpl.js` (from which the `index.html` file is generated) and also have the file `/carousel.js` with some JavaScript code for an interactive carousel in the UI (maybe bundled or minified with `esbuild` or `terser` plugins).

 Lume 1 implementation requires the `.tmpl.js` extension not only in the main file but also in the layouts.
 This makes no sense because layouts don't need to